S3cur3Th1sSh1t/WinPwn/README.md

 # WinPwn
 In many past internal penetration tests I often had problems with the existing Powershell Recon / Exploitation scripts due to missing proxy support.
-For this reason I tried my hand at my own script with automatic proxy recognition and integration.
+For this reason I wrote my own script with automatic proxy recognition and integration.
 The script is mostly based on well-known large other offensive security Powershell projects.
 I only load them one after the other into RAM via IEX Downloadstring and partially automate the execution to save time.

 Yes it is not a C# and it may be flagged by antivirus solutions.
 Windows Defender for example blocks some of the known scripts/functions.